difio/difio-dotcloud-nodejs/README.md

-Registration agent for monupco.com, preconfigured for dotCloud / Node.js
+Registration agent for Difio, preconfigured for dotCloud / Node.js applications.
-applications.

-It compiles a list of installed packages and sends it to monupco.com.
+It compiles a list of installed packages and sends it to http://www.dif.io.

 Installing on your dotCloud node.js application
 ----------------------------------------------

-- Create an account at http://monupco.com
+- Create an account at http://www.dif.io

 - Create your Node.js application and push it to dotCloud

-- Configure your Monupco userID.
-You can get it from https://monupco-otb.rhcloud.com/profiles/mine/
+- Configure your Difio userID.
+You can get it from https://difio-otb.rhcloud.com/profiles/mine/

-        dotcloud var set <app name> MONUPCO_USER_ID=UserID
+        dotcloud var set <app name> DIFIO_USER_ID=UserID

 - Generate a unique identifier for this application and save the value as environmental variable.

-        dotcloud var set <app name> MONUPCO_UUID=`uuidgen`
+        dotcloud var set <app name> DIFIO_UUID=`uuidgen`

 - Add a dependency in your application's package.json file

         ...
         "dependencies": {
             ...
-            "monupco-dotcloud-nodejs": ""
+            "difio-dotcloud-nodejs": ""
         },
         ...